 Banners are big business for sign makers.
+Banner are the most popular item in most commercial sign businesses and franchises.
 It’s estimated that 40% of a sign shop’s profits come from custom made banners.
 So they’re not only popular but also very profitable if priced correctly.

 The market for banners is deep and wide.
 You can sell in high volume to retail stores, and in lower volume to a wide variety of secondary markets including schools, municipalities, and individuals.
 Learning to make, sell, and install banners correctly is an important step to becoming a profitable sign business.